ampproject/amphtml/ads/adstir.md

 ## Configuration

-For semantics of configuration, please see ad network documentation.
+For configuration details and generate your tags, please refer to [your publisher account](https://ad-stir.com/login) or [contact us](https://ad-stir.com/contact).

 Supported parameters: